Oshioke-Salaki/Proof-of-Habit/README.md

 - 🌱 **Streak Building**
   Stay consistent and grow your streaks — miss a day, and it resets.

+- 🏆 **Leaderboard & Activity Feed**
+  Discover public habits with the highest streaks and see recent logs from users.

 - 👤 **User Profiles**
   Set your username and showcase your habits.